LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 #### Image

-Clients should support activity objects of type image to represent image content posted by users.
+Clients should support image activity objects to represent image content posted by users.
 Image objects must include a `"type"` field with the value `"Image"`.
-Image objects must include a `"URL"` with either a URL string or an activity sub-object of type link containing a URL pointing to an image file.
+Image objects must include a `"URL"` with either a URL string or an activity sub-object of type `"Link"` containing a URL pointing to an image file.
 Image objects must include a `"hash"` field with a [keccak-256](https://en.wikipedia.org/wiki/SHA-3) hash of the body of the linked image file.
 Image objects must include fields of `"height"` and `"width"` each with positive integer value either on the root activity object or the individual link sub-objects if multiple are present representing the height and width of the linked image file.
 Image objects must include a `"mediaType"` field on their link sub-object with a standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) string.